 Serving our veterans, family members, and survivors since 2005.

 Southwestern Oregon Veterans Outreach, SOVO, is located upstairs in the Pony Village Mall Suite 212, North Bend, Oregon.
-During Covid-19 for the safety of our volunteers and veterans, we are open 10 am to 2pm Monday-Friday.
+We are open 10 am to 2pm Monday-Friday.
 All phone calls are being answered or returned.

 Check us out.
 We have free coffee and water.
 Military ball caps and decals are available at or near our cost.( VRO).

-We serve those from Coos and Curry counties and Western Douglas and Lane counties.
-However our services are open to clients regardless of where they live.
+We serve those from Coos and Curry counties, Western Douglas and Lane counties.
+However, our services are open to clients regardless of where they live.

 ALL OF OUR SERVICES ARE PROVIDED AT NO COST!